nu-tech-ethics/winter2021/pages/syllabus.md

 In addition to writing your own responses, you will respond to at least **two** of your classmates' posts per week.
 Both your writing response and your responses to your classmates should be submitted **before class (2PM) on the day it is due**.
 You may miss one reading response during the quarter without a grade penalty.

 #### Identity Journal
+> **Update:** As mentioned in class, you are allowed to skip one identity journal entry without a grade penalty.

 Each student will also create an "Identity Journal" that will be updated throughout the quarter, both during and outside of class.
 The Identity Journal will be a personalized space for you to keep track of how core themes of the class relate directly to your own lived experiences, identities, and perspectives.
 It will also serve as an artifact of your learning that will be useful to you beyond the class.

 {:.blockquote-no-margin}